OSGeo/PROJ/docs/source/glossary.rst

         lead in some cases to errors of a few hundreds of metres.

-        For a transformation between two vertical CRS or a vertical CRS and a geogrpahic CRS, a ballpark transformation only takes into account potential different in units (e.g. metres vs feet).
+        For a transformation between two vertical CRS or a vertical CRS and a geographic CRS, a ballpark transformation only takes into account potential different in units (e.g. metres vs feet).
 Its accuracy is unknown, and could lead in some cases to errors of a few tens of metres.